[The road to the “Protocol Of Reconciliation & Grace Through Separation” (Jan. 2020)]

 - Finally, and perhaps of greatest significance, most of the people closely engaged in the way forward debate, on both sides, are people who were born in the Methodist/United Methodist Church.
 They don’t know anything else, it’s their church.
 This is just as true for those who are totally unaware of the SGC and its legislation at this moment.
 No one is inclined to leave their church.

-Ironically, one also hears LGBT+ advocates say, “Just leave,” meaning that the traditionalists should be the ones who exit the UMC (walk the plank).
+Ironically, one also hears LGBTQ+ advocates say, “Just leave,” meaning that the traditionalists should be the ones who exit the UMC (walk the plank).
 What’s that about?
 The Wesleyan Covenant Association [WCA]—the group behind the Traditional Plan initiative—has, in their first organizational communication since St. Louis, made threats to exit.
 The WCA leaders have made it clear that if this clarification of the rules does not bring orderly compliance along the lines that have been drawn, then they are prepared to leave the denomination.
 Our second point makes ‘orderly compliance’ seem rather unlikely.

 The U.S. news media is crowded with political news these days.
 However, national news media didn’t miss an opportunity and provided full reportage of the poisonous machinations of the UMC in St. Louis.
 The legislation of discrimination passed there justifiably merits the scrutiny of the press.
 The effects of that press are taking a bitter toll on many United Methodists and churches across the U.S. People are hurt, confused, sorrow-filled as a result of this news.
 Others are rejoicing in the idea that certainty has once again been buttressed.
 Never mind that certainty about religious matters is an oxymoron.